PoPETS-AEC/PoPETS_ArtifactNotes/processdescription.md

 We need to make sure the artifact committee PC is ready to go by the first round deadline (cf. [deadlines.md](PETS2026/deadlines.md)).
 We usually send an invitation email with stats from the previous year and changes for the upcoming year.
-This email is sent in three variants:
+This email is usually sent in three variants:
-- [One version](EmailTemplates/) to the existing artifact committee.
+- One version to the existing artifact committee.
-- [Another version](EmailTemplates/) to author as new potential committee members.
+- Another version to author as new potential committee members.
-- [And third one](EmailTemplates/) to new nominated persons.
+- And third one to new nominated persons.

 There is an option to sign up or nominate people to be on the artifact committee in the "Reviewer Nomination Form".
 If you have not gotten the list of